davitbarblishvili/Matcat/README.md

 To set up the environment to build the language, please install Ocaml and LLVM.

-The instructions of installing Ocaml and LLVM can be found here:
+The instructions for installing Ocaml and LLVM can be found here:
 - https://ocaml.org/docs/install.html
 - https://llvm.org/docs/GettingStartedTutorials.html